valinet/WinOverview/README.md

 > rc /nologo Overview.rc
 * Then, issue a command like the following (it will generate Overview.exe):
 > cl /nologo /DUNICODE Overview.cpp workspace.cpp /FeOverview.exe /link Overview.res user32.lib gdi32.lib ole32.lib dwmapi.lib
-* If you want the application to display an icon in the taskbar whwn running, compile like the following (define variable HIDE_TASKBAR_ICON):
+* If you want the application to display an icon in the taskbar whwn running, compile like the following (define variable SHOW_TASKBAR_ICON):
 > cl /nologo /DSHOW_TASKBAR_ICON /DUNICODE Overview.cpp workspace.cpp /FeOverview.exe /link Overview.res user32.lib gdi32.lib ole32.lib dwmapi.lib
 * If it does not work, maybe the compiler does not see either the header path, the libraries path, or both; issue a command like the following - replace those paths with locations for Windows header files and libs:
 > cl /nologo /DUNICODE /I"C:\Program Files (x86)\Windows Kits\10\Include\10.0.18362.0\um" Overview.cpp workspace.cpp /FeOverview.exe /link /LIBPATH:"C:\Program Files (x86)\Windows Kits\10\Lib\10.0.18362.0\um\x64" Overview.res user32.lib gdi32.lib ole32.lib dwmapi.lib